vmware-archive/hillview/hieroweb/README.md

 ## Install typescript and JavaScript libraries and tools

-First command may need sudo; on Mac it seems to work without sudo.
+On Mac the following command seems to work correctly only without sudo.

 ```
 $ sudo npm install -g typescript ts-loader webpack@1.14.0 typings